scan2d

 coord_type: cart # coordinate type: cartesian vs dlc internals

-freeze_atoms: [] # 1-based frozen atoms merged with CLI/link detection
+freeze_atoms: [] # 1-based frozen atoms merged with CLI/cap detection

 calc: